Home Compare DOV vs KNEBV.HE

 Dover vs KONE Oyj: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Dover carrying a narrow edge on profitability.
-KONE Oyj still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+Dover holds the cleaner structural position, with growth as the main driver and profitability adding further support.
+KONE Oyj still leads on profitability and stability, which keeps the comparison from looking entirely one-sided.
 The market setup broadly confirms the structural lead — Dover holds the more constructive position.
 That puts structure and market broadly in agreement — Dover's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (DOV: S&P 500, KNEBV.HE: STOXX 600).